grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

     docker run -p 4040:4040 grafana/pyroscope
     ```

-1. To start Grafana Alloy v1.2 and later: Replace `configuration.alloy` with your configuration filename: <br> `alloy run configuration.alloy`
+1. To start Alloy v1.2 and later: Replace `configuration.alloy` with your configuration filename: <br> `alloy run configuration.alloy`

 1. Open a browser to `http://localhost:4040`.
 The page should list profiles.